hackingprincesa/Active-Directory-Lab/README.md

       - Select "New" > "User"
 ![ner user](https://github.com/user-attachments/assets/603d8586-e089-4e62-8e3c-38bd34031275)

-      - Fill out the form with new user information
+      - Fill out the form with new user information to successfully add a new user.

 ![new user in IT](https://github.com/user-attachments/assets/cdd721ba-ef01-4208-8829-3a32f06268fb)